Mark Billingham: Tom Thorne

-Billingham created Detective Inspector Tom Thorne for his 2001 debut novel Sleepyhead, where a case of "Locked-In syndrome" reveals the dark depths of a twisted mind, as adept at toying with the DI as with the victims.
-This central character has since featured in the vast majority of his works, except In the Dark, released in August 2008, Rush of Blood, released in August 2012, and Die of Shame (May 2016), in which Thorne has only very minor roles.
-The author writes that "if writers want their readers to care about a character, they have to care themselves" and, as such, has imbued Thorne with a lot of his personal characteristics.
-The two share a birthday, a locale (London) and musical interests (a "love of country music both alt and cheesy" – although Billingham implies that it is Thornes fictional musical tastes that have grown on the author).
+Billingham's detective character Inspector Tom Thorne first appeared in his 2001 debut novel Sleepyhead.
+The character has since appeared in the majority of his works, except In the Dark, Rush of Blood, and Die of Shame (May 2016), in which Thorne has minor roles.
+Billingham claims to have imbued Thorne with many of his own characteristics, such as a birthday, a locale (London), and a "love of country music both alt and cheesy".

-In talking about the creation and development of his central character, Billingham notes the difficulty and worry involved in trying to create a personality different from those in other existing, familiar and popular works:
+In talking about the creation and development of Thorne, Billingham details his difficulty in trying to create a character different from those in other, popular works:

 [You] worry that you will be entering that world of the strange cliche-ed cop, but you soon realise that you have to get comfortable in that world.
 You think "Hang on, some of the clichés are part of that territory".
 It would like writing a Western and going "Oh no I've given him a horse!
 What a terrible cliché!"
 It's not a cliché – It's part and parcel of the genre – cowboys have six-guns, horses and stetsons and detectives have [a] past... problems [and] flaws, because if they don't, then there is nothing to read about.